bucs110a0spring22/ch-5-lab-YiselFlores/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ The program sets up a dartboard where a game of dartboard is played.
+It outputs the result of the game: tie or a win with color codes such as red and green.
+As well as estimates the number pi using the number of darts used and the number of darts missed.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ All Parts Completed

 ## REFERENCES:
- < List any outside resources used >
+ Chapter 5
+ Lab: A Dart Game
+ CS110 Spring 2022

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ N/A